 It is imperative that all children be picked up on time.
 Teachers are off car duty at 3 p.m.
-If you are late picking up your child, you will need to check in the office and see an administrator to sign out your child.
+If you are late picking up your child, you will need to check in the office and see an administrator to sign your child out.